-Apply the function f to the arguments x, y and z.
-Any number of arguments can be passed.
+Apply the function f to the argument x.

 e: t

 Annotate that e is expected to be of type t, failing with a type error if it is not.
 If t is an array with shape declarations, the correctness of the shape declarations is checked at run-time.